pramilucky/python-projects/README.md

 # python-projects
-this is my first real time project in python
+these are my python projects in python